 Then, see if you can actually see anything in the dark with them.
 You actually can get decent night time vision with some of them, as you’ll see with the options below, so this is certainly something worth checking out.

 After this, you should probably judge the “cool factor”.
-They should look like a spy tool, and not like a regular pair of glasses.
-This doesn’t have to do with the functionality too much, but it does have a lot to do with the kids approval factor.
+They should look like a spy tool, and not as a regular pair of glasses.
+This doesn’t have to do with the functionality too much, but it does have a lot to do with the kid’s approval factor.

 Last but not least, consider how comfortable they are.
 There’s a pretty big chance your kids will want to wear them for extended periods of time, so they should be lightweight and comfortable.